bootdotdev/blog/content/python/python-projects-for-beginners.md

   - /img/800/pexels-diego-madrigal-2062314-scaled.webp
 ---

-I’ve made no secret of the fact that I love Python, and that I believe [one of the best ways to learn Python](https://boot.dev/learn/learn-python) is by finding an awesome project you care about to work on.
-There’s nothing more stimulating than passion and curiosity, and that makes the best projects for Python beginners usually something a little grittier than the standard tutorials.
+I've made no secret of the fact that I love Python, and that I believe [one of the best ways to learn Python](https://boot.dev/learn/learn-python) is by finding an awesome project you care about to work on.
+There's nothing more stimulating than passion and curiosity, and that makes the best projects for Python beginners usually something a little grittier than the standard tutorials.

-While it’s fine to start with "Hello World", it’s not exactly the most fascinating of projects and won’t keep you going when the going gets tough.
+While it's fine to start with "Hello World", it's not exactly the most fascinating of projects and won't keep you going when the going gets tough.

-You might be sold on the concept of using a project to learn Python, but maybe you’re wondering how you can find the best Python projects for beginners.
-The good news is that thanks to the awesome community of Pythonistas out there, the prevalence of open source code and data, and the wide world of the internet, you’re bound to find a Python project for beginners that you’ll love.
+You might be sold on the concept of using a project to learn Python, but maybe you're wondering how you can find the best Python projects for beginners.
+The good news is that thanks to the awesome community of Pythonistas out there, the prevalence of open source code and data, and the wide world of the internet, you're bound to find a Python project for beginners that you'll love.

 Full disclosure, some of these will be harder than your usual Python projects for newbies.
 On the upside, these are fun, interesting projects that will actually teach you Python.
 You will struggle, you will have to Google stuff, but that's all part of the experience.
 Here are some ideas to get you started.